getnikola/plugins/plugins/sphinx_roles/README.md

 * **newsgroup:** The name of a Usenet newsgroup.
 * **program:** The name of an executable program.
 * **regexp:** A regular expression.
 Quotes should not be included.
+* **samp:** A piece of literal text, such as code.
+Within the contents, you can use curly braces to indicate a “variable” part.
+* **file:** The name of a file or directory.
+Within the contents, you can use curly braces to indicate a “variable” part